-There truly is only so much time in a day, and I can’t keep borrowing from my sleeping time (or so my biz partner tells me).
+There truly is only so much time in a day, and I can’t keep borrowing from my sleeping time.

-So in order to keep my business growing, I’ve started to think (and take action) on adding other streams of revenue through courses and guides (coming soon!!!), and in order to actually sell my courses and guides, I need an email list!
+So in order to keep my business growing, I’ve started to think (and take action) on adding other streams of revenue through courses and guides, and in order to actually sell my courses and guides, I need an email list!
 It’s just how it goes.

 Now, I’m just trying to spend a concentrated effort to make this email marketing thing work, and I believe it all starts with a solid foundation.
 That foundation involves the tools and things that you need to actually make the email process work.